 Both are totally valid.
 You want to introduce us to the girl who your Nerd Herd MC is going to beat out for Homecoming Queen, because she’s involved in the plot.
 You also want to introduce us to some of the dumb jocks hanging out in the cafeteria and throwing bananas at each other because you want to provide dumb high school foils for said MC.

 If you find yourself with too many characters, ask yourself honestly if anyone in your brood can be cut or, better yet, combined.
 One writer friend of mine ended up combining her MC’s two best friends into one person.
 And she did it, because it made the book stronger in the end.
 The characters she’d written were too similar and served similar functions to the MC.
 That’s another great thing to look at.
-If all your characters serve the same function (support main character, irritate main character, bully main character), do you really need many iterations of the same thing?
+If all your secondary characters serve the same function (support main character, irritate main character, bully main character), do you really need many iterations of the same thing?

 If you were to look at your manuscript with a cool, objective editorial eye, which characters could you get rid of altogether?
 Which characters could you combine?
-Nothing disorients a reader more than being introduced to three, five, ten or more new characters at a time.
+Nothing disorients a reader more than being introduced to three, five, ten or more new secondary characters at a time.
 Sadly, I’ve seen this a lot lately.

 Strive for clarity, simplicity and not to overwhelm your reader.